 If you are doing any renovations in the near future or have recently completed some; now is a good time to check your filter.
 Renovations such as drywalling, painting, flooring, or anything that involves cutting wood or increased traffic in and out of your home will contribute to an excess amount of sawdust and particles floating around.

 3) Do You Keep Your Windows Open in The Summer or At Night?

 Those hot summer months are a perfect opportunity for some open windows and just the right cross breeze.
 Am I right?
 However, this does cause outdoor air pollutants to make their way into your home.
 Unfortunately, those screens don’t work the same way a furnace filter does.
 The best option to avoid these circumstances is to invest in an air conditioner for your home.
 An AC Unit can lessen the need to open windows, and keep your home air quality clean, and most importantly; keep you cool all summer long.

 If you have a newly built home in a new community you may notice your filter gets dirtier, quicker.
 All of the outside construction and digging can cause your filters to collect dust.
 Now keep in mind here.
 If your furnace filter is dirty this is actually a very GOOD thing.
 It means you are not breathing in these allergens and that your filter is doing its job.

 5) Do You Keep Your Heat or A/C Fan On?

-Keeping your fan running all the times means your furnace will be circulating air throughout your home 24/7.
+Keeping your fan running all the time means your furnace will be circulating air throughout your home 24/7.
 This means running air through the filter more and of course causing it to collect more particles faster.
 Leaving your fans run constant can cause your motor to burn out faster and increase the occurrence of maintenance repairs.
 As the filter becomes filled with dust and dirt particles; air will be restricted from flowing freely which causes excess pressure on the motor.

 6) Do You Smoke in Your Home?